pslootweg/Update-Server/readme.txt

 Update Server Script(s)

-These scripts were created to use the out-of-the-box installation of Raspbian and OS-X 10.11.4 without installting additional packages.
+These scripts were created to use the out-of-the-box installation of Raspbian and OS-X 10.11.4 without installing additional packages, or configuration changes.

 Usage: